vegafoundation/vega-vega-resonance-38/paper/WHITEPAPER_EN.md

-# Vega Resonance: A Conceptual White Paper
+# Vega-Resonance: A Conceptual White Paper

 **A Conceptual White Paper**